notquiteresearch/notquiteresearch.github.io/_posts/2019-01-26-first-post.md

 categories: jekyll pixyll
 ---

+It seems like the same people will be voting... and the same people won't be!

 For the inaugral post on NQR, I ran a survey of potential voters' habits if faced with a second Brexit referendum.

 On weighted results, more than half of respondents said that they voted in the first Brexit referendum and *would* vote again in the second.
 The next most popular option?
 I didn't vote last time and won't vote this time.